mwwoodworth/myroofgenius-app/README.md

 pytest
 ```

-Continuous integration runs these commands using `.github/workflows/ci.yml` whenever you push or open a pull request.
+Continuous integration runs these commands using the Node and Python workflows under `.github/workflows` whenever you push or open a pull request.